 Tell them about your desire to follow your dream and read their reaction.
-Those who love you will be honest with you, and are not as harsh as strangers.
+Those who love you will be honest with you and are not as harsh as strangers.
 If a person cares about you and your happiness, they will do all they can to help you pursue your dreams.
-Opinions on this endeavour matter when it comes to people who are truly important to you.
+Opinions on this endeavor matter when it comes to people who are truly important to you.

 If this dream will cause you to lose relationships, carefully consider whether it is worth it.
 But keep in mind that this is about you, and you should chase dreams, not people.
 Remember, it’s always worth being positive even when loved ones are being negative.

 3. Consider the commitment this dream will require from you

-Think about how long it will actually take for you to get a good start on this pursuit.
+Think about how long it will take for you to get a good start on this pursuit.
 If it is something that could take decades to get ahead, consider whether you are willing to make that type of commitment.
 If you are not at the point in your life where you can commit time to something so lofty, maybe you should lower your expectations of this dream.
 So if, after all of these considerations, you are still committed, you can move on to financial preparation for pursuing your new life.
 The next few steps are guidelines to help you take a close look at your money situation